A practical guide on how to automate Freshdesk (and save hours every week)

 Here are a few ideas to get you started:

-These rules are a solid first step, but they’re a bit limited.
-They can only react to specific words or who the customer is, not what the customer actually means.
+These rules are a solid first step.
+They react to specific words or customer properties to keep your operation organized.

 Step 2: Automate ticket updates and timed actions